Satchels to backpacks: The best leather bags for men for that sophisticated look

 Image: Courtesy Farfetch

-Quirk up your work style with a classic design like the Officine Creative Rare 26 leather briefcase that’s crafted in a beautiful dark brown hue and a fold-over flap with double magnetic closure that lends it a distinctive edge.
-This briefcase is curated in a practical design that features one compartment to hold your laptop, an internal pocket and two external zip and sliding pockets for other essentials.
-It comes with a detachable strap that allows you to carry it as a side shoulder bag as well.
+Quirk up your work style with a classic design like the Brunello Cucinelli briefcase that’s crafted in a beautiful brown hue and a fold-over flap with double magnetic closure that lends it a distinctive edge.
+This briefcase is curated in a practical design that features one divided compartment to hold your laptop, one external zip pocket at the back and two sliding pockets at the front for other essentials.

 Image: Courtesy Farfetch

-Carry your laptop and other essentials to work in style with this black crossbody bag from Ferragamo that stands out for its understated and fine looks.
+Carry your laptop and other essentials to work in style with this black crossbody bag from Dolce & Gabbana that stands out for its understated and fine looks.
 It’s a perfect mix of space and voguish aesthetics which makes it versatile enough to be styled with both formal and casual looks.
-It is created in 100 percent leather and further accentuated by silver-toned hardware and two sophisticated top handles on a debossed Gancini print.
+It is created in calf leather and further accentuated by a hanging leather tag, gold-toned embossed logo and hardware and two sophisticated top handles

 Image: Courtesy Farfetch